 The old proverb that every dark cloud has a silver lining continues to gather supporting evidence.
 Today’s example is the rise in gasoline prices.
 While high fuel prices have been blamed for everything from inflating costs of food to anemic U.S. economic health, researchers at the Centers for Disease Control and Prevention have found something positive.
 A few weeks ago, they announced that costly fuel has been keeping teenagers off the roads—and this, in turn, has meant fewer teenage drunk driving incidents.
 Overall, the study suggests that teenagers drive after drinking half as often as they did 20 years ago.

 Even if drunk driving rates are falling nationwide, New Hanover County (and the nearby communities in Pender, Robeson, Columbus, and Brunswick Counties) has certainly seen plenty of cases of teenagers driving after drinking.
-Too often these cases become occasions for severe traffic accidents in our corner of North Carolina.
+Too often these cases become occasions for severe auto accidents in Wilmington, North Carolina.
 Even if no accident occurs, a teenager pulled over on suspicion of drunk driving can face severe consequences—not just a loss of driving privileges, but diminished prospects for employment and education in the future.

 Four key facts to bear in mind about teen drinking and driving in North Carolina

 Of course, other factors have come into play in suppressing teenage drunk driving.
 Pro-sobriety campaigns by advocacy groups such as MADD have been influential, and state laws have become less lenient toward intoxicated teenagers behind the wheel.
 North Carolina legislators and law enforcement officers have been part of this movement to hold teenage drunk drivers accountable.

 It’s important to remember these four essential points about the legal consequences of driving after drinking: